Unmanned combat aerial vehicle: China

 China manufactures and exports combat drones on a large scale, and the country is the source of most commercial UAV components.
 The People's Liberation Army military operates multiple types of unmanned combat aerial vehicles.
 Since 2010, Chinese drone companies have begun to export large quantities of drones to the global military market.
 Of the 18 countries that are known to have received military drones between 2010 and 2019, the top 12 all purchased their drones from China.
 The shift accelerated in the 2020s due to China's advancement in drone technologies and manufacturing, compounded by market demand from the Russian invasion of Ukraine and the Israel-Gaza conflict.
 Chinese companies that manufactures military unmanned aerial vehicles include China Aerospace Science and Technology Corporation (CASC) and Chengdu Aircraft Industry Group, etc.

 China is known to be developing various "loyal wingman" UCAVs, such as AVIC Dark Sword, which is a concept first revealed in 2006.
 Stealth UCAV, such as Hongdu GJ-11 unmanned combat aerial vehicles, are designed to be controlled by the Chengdu J-20 fighter, forming manned-unmanned aircraft teams.
 Other stealth UCAVs include Feihong FH-97 UCAV developed by China Aerospace Science and Technology Corporation (CASC).
 It was designed to suppress air defenses with electronic countermeasures, fly ahead of aircraft to provide early warning, act as an expandable decoy, as well as provide reconnaissance and damage evaluation.
 Feihong FH-97A, a loyal wingman drone designed to fly alongside the fighter aircraft.

 In August and September 2025, China unveiled multiple different types of UCAV and loyal wingmen prototype under development, and the naval variant of the Hongdu GJ-11 UCAV.
-These Chinese UCAV designs have different wing configerations and engine options, with some large UCAVs aimed to perform air superiority mission independently or collaboratively with manned aircraft.
+These Chinese UCAV designs have different wing configurations and engine options, with some large UCAVs aimed to perform air superiority mission independently or collaboratively with manned aircraft.

+In 2025, the first pictures of two very large stealthy long range drones appeared.
+They have been unofficially designated as the “WZ-X” and “GJ-X”.